The cast for Dear Evan Hansen London in the West End has been revealed.

 Now Dear Evan Hansen is on its way to London’s West End in 2019, opening at the Noel Coward Theatre in November.

-Ahead of rehearsals beginning, the London cast of Dear Evan Hansen has been reported.
+The London cast of Dear Evan Hansen has been confirmed…

 Lucy Anderson will play Zoe Murphy and Doug Colling will play Connor Murphy with Lauren Ward and Rupert Young as their parents Cynthia & Larry Murphy.